GRDI-GenARCC/tutorials-and-workshops/Conda/conda_get_started.md

 - Conda installed in a Linux terminal
   - An installation guide is available [here](/Conda/conda_installation_guide.md)
   - Installation on Windows is also possible, but some of the instructions in this tutorial may have to be adapted.
+- Conda-forge channel added to your conda configurations (see [Installation Guide](/Conda/conda_installation_guide.md#5-configure-conda) for details).

 <br>